BrunoBonetto/BasicProject/README.md

-A basic Project that was build using MVVM, MVI, Kotlin, Hilt, Retrofit, Room
+A basic Project that was build using MVVM, MVI, Kotlin, Hilt, Retrofit, Room for testing im using JUnit, MockK and Turbine

 it is integrated with https://dummyjson.com/ API, so you can login with any user Found at: https://dummyjson.com/users